The Best Way to Respond to a Boss Who Emails You During Obvious Holidays

 I check my work email every single day.
-But even I—the person who checks my inbox during off-hours and saves responses in drafts—dread the idea of seeing an email from my boss on Thanksgiving.
+But even I—the person who checks my inbox during off-hours and saves responses in drafts—dread the idea of seeing an email from my boss over the holidays.

 That’s because when it’s hard (and rare) enough to unplug, a message from your supervisor makes you feel like you have to switch your work brain back on.
 It could fill you with panic that something major went down—or with annoyance that nothing important happened and your manager just thinks you should always be available.